SEI-ATL-3-8/react_state/README.md

 ![counter animation](https://media.giphy.com/media/XkdutdNYhsp7pCVWIY/giphy.gif)

 ## Put our states all together!
 You can have any number of pieces of state, creating each one with a separate invocation of `useState`.
 We're going to use this to combine our two little state gadgets into one interactive webpage!
+Note that at this point, all your code should be in App.js: we're going to talk about breaking it into components in the next section.
 ![combined gadget](https://media.giphy.com/media/jEfrYdLuaRIjjI7ekU/giphy.gif)

 ## Moving our state into separate components